PhantomCS777/COP290-Subtask3/README.md

 5. **RSI (Relative Strength Index)**: Utilizes the RSI indicator to identify overbought or oversold conditions.
 6. **ADX (Average Directional Index)**: Applies the ADX indicator to measure the strength of a trend.
 7. **Linear Regression**: Predicts stock prices using linear regression and makes trading decisions based on the prediction accuracy.
+8. **Best of all**:  It demonstrates the use of OpenMP for parallel execution in the `BEST_OF_ALL` strategy, which concurrently runs multiple strategies to determine the most profitable one.
 8. **Pairs Trading Strategy**: Focuses on the price spread between a pair of correlated stocks.
 9. **Stop-Loss in Pairs Trading Strategy**: Implements a loss-based stop-loss strategy in pairs trading.